10yard/dkafe/dkwolf/readme.txt

-vDKWolf is a custom build of WolfMAME (v0.196) built for DKAFE which supports only Donkey Kong drivers.
+DKWolf is a custom build of WolfMAME (v0.196) built for DKAFE which supports only Donkey Kong drivers.
 It a lightweight emulator less than 15mb size.
 This version has functionality removed for save and load states, cheats, throttling etc.